2.4 C

 The church also included a cemetery, although the mortuary chapel was demolished in the 1880s to make way for the fifth gasometer of Klaragasverket.
 An outbuilding from 1849, located behind the church, was transformed into a new mortuary chapel with a morgue.
 This building is now called Slöjdhuset.

-Nearby Attractions to Sabbatsberg Church
+Nearby attractions to Sabbatsberg Church

 While visiting Sabbatsberg Church, take the opportunity to explore the surrounding attractions: